 The Goodlad Institute for Educational Renewal honors the remarkable seventy-year career of John Goodlad and structures a collaborative framework within which his work can continue.
 Perhaps best known for celebrating the central importance of education in a social and political democracy, Dr. Goodlad was equally concerned with practical implementation, showing how actual school

 practices fall short of democratic ideals and then recommending how those gaps might be bridged.

-Established and led by Dr. John Goodlad, Professor Emeritus in UW’s College of Education, the IEI long ago articulated an enduring vision of the democratic mission of public education in a democracy.
-It then has successfully pursued that agenda through an integrated strategy of coordinated local demonstrations, critical inquiry, leadership development, and professional communications.
+The Goodlad Institute has grown out of over two decades of work by Dr. John Goodlad’s Institute for Educational Inquiry (IEI).
+The IEI articulated an enduring vision of the mission of public education in a democracy and successfully pursued that agenda through an integrated strategy of coordinated local demonstrations, critical inquiry, leadership development, and professional communications.